 Transporting Your Boat

-The safest way to transport your boat (assuming it is not inflated on a flatbed trailer) is to put it in a boat bag.
+The safest way to transport your boat (assuming it is not inflated on a flatbed trailer) is to put it in a boat bag or boat wrap.
 Make sure it is not resting on anything that could potentially wear a hole through the bag and into the boat material.
 Car rides are bumpy, so it is best to securely tie it down.

 Storing Your Boat